spintheweb/framework/deployment/README.md

 ```

 Notes:
-- The server installer wrapper runs deployment/release/webspinner-server.sh if present; otherwise it downloads the latest release from GitHub and runs it.
+- The server installer (server.sh) can be bundled in the release under scripts/.
+If not present, use the wrapper in this repo to fetch the latest.
 - Docker mode binds ./webspinner-data on the host to /app/.data in the container by default and maps localhost:8080.

 ## Build the release bundle (maintainers)